It is not a secret that dental amalgam metal fillings can be dangerous in some cases and many patients have legitimate concerns about their fillings.

 The Symptoms of Mercury Poisoning

-The intensity of mercury exposure depends on the quality, size and number of restoration, chewing habits, grinding, brushing and individual physiological factors.
-Here are some symptoms that can be signals of the developing disease:
+The intensity and toxicity of mercury exposure depend on the quality, size and number of restoration, chewing habits, grinding, brushing and individual physiological factors.
+Here are some symptoms and reactions to mercury that can be signals of the developing disease or complications that may have adverse effects on your long-term health:

 - Breathing disorders: asthma, bronchitis, cough